In what ways are you growing?

 DO SOMETHING TOGETHER

-Look at some old yearbooks together or the place on the wall where you mark how much you’ve grown over the years.
+Look at some old photos together or the place on the wall where you mark how much you’ve grown over the years.
 Talk about how we grow – is it fast or slow?
 Is it easy or hard?
 Growing in grace is no different.
 We can’t see ourselves growing often until we look back over a period of time.

 Your grace is the best thing ever.
 Help me to keep growing in your grace for the rest of my life.